spaceship-prompt/spaceship-prompt/docs/config/intro.md

 touch ~/.spaceshiprc.zsh
 ```

-… or, if you prefer to keep your configuration within a `~/.config` folder, you can do so, as well:
+… or, if you prefer to keep your configuration within a `~/.config` or `~/.config/spaceship` folders, you can do so, as well:

 ```zsh
 mkdir -p ~/.config/spaceship.zsh